taariq/Cosmos_Stargate/Stargate_Command_Meeting_063020.md

 **Zaki Manian(Iqlusion):** We went through this acceptance testing process and why we think we can upgrade

-**Ethan Buchman(Regen Networks):** I really want to fix in on what is the criteria this group thinks is needed for the release candidate.
+**Gregory Landua (Regen Networks):** I really want to fix in on what is the criteria this group thinks is needed for the release candidate.
 What level of testing are we trying to pass the baton on for the subsequent integration testing and Hub focused testnets.
 If I can fix the criteria, then I can back-cast to Tess and the Tendermint team.
 It might give us more of a timeline.
 Do we want this release candidate tested completely?
 I don’t want to presume that.

 **Zaki Manian(Iqlusion):** One of things that we learned from the Game of Zones process is that the Software development process is functioning well.
 We had two issues during Game of Zones that uncovered 5 lines of code fixe that took 24 hours to resolve.
 The question is maybe not what will work.
 I think we don’t need to do something unique or special that we haven’t done for other releases.
 The quality assurance processes we have been running have not degraded since we launched the hub.

 **Christopher Goes(IBC):** My evaluation of Game of Zones.
 Our individual software QA proc3sses were fine, but we did not have a good story of how the changes were ported downstream to Gaia.
 We also did not have a good story of the upstream changes were communicated.
 Currently, no one has the Gaiai contract.
 Iqlusion and Zaki is leading Stargate, but it’s not clear what the IBC team is responsible for.
 It’s good to have some clarity.

-**Ethan Buchman(Regen Networks):** Seeking level of clarity and synchronization so that we know where things get pushed.
+**Gregory Landua (Regen Networks):** Seeking level of clarity and synchronization so that we know where things get pushed.

 **Zaki Manian(Iqlusion):** Let me explain how this should run for Stargate and then discuss further existential views.
 I’m expecting that there will be a process of porting the state of sim app to Gaia for the purposes of facilitating a testnet upgrade.
 Zaki is expecting that this will be in the capabilities of Zaki, Taariq, ambient engineering team to help facilitate the process.
 Zaki will own the process to get Gaia up to sim app.